D3Portillo/pago-wallet/README.md

 ## Features

 - Connect with EOA Wallets, Smart Wallets and Socials
-- You do need to worry about gas, user only signs for transactions off-chain and we relay the transaction using a Alchemy's paymsters
+- Don't need to worry about gas, user only signs for transactions off-chain and we relay the transaction using a Alchemy's paymsters

 ## Want to add

-- Back up for wallets
+- Back up for wallets (\*added wallet export) ✅
+- Scan to add user to a walet + it's metadata (custom profile pic, name, etc)
 - Wallet recover from Drive, iCloud
-- Scan to add user to a walet + it's metadata (custom profile pic, name, etc)

 ## The stack